 *Huey Newton was born on this date in 1942.
-He was an African American activist, founder and leader of the Black Panther Party.
+He was a Black activist.

 The party's goals called for full employment, improved education and housing, an end to police brutality and the exemption of Blacks from military service.
 Newton became the Panther’s minister of defense.
 In 1967 Newton was arrested for killing an Oakland police officer during a dispute.
 In September 1968, after a heavily publicized trial, he was convicted of manslaughter, but the conviction was later overturned due to procedural errors.
 When he was released from prison in 1970, Newton sought to revive the party by stressing community service rather than confrontations with police.

-Newton earned a bachelor's degree from University of California, Santa Cruz in 1974.
-He was enrolled as a graduate student in History of Consciousness at UC Santa Cruz in 1978, when he arranged (while in prison) to take a reading course from famed evolutionary biologist Robert Trivers.
+Newton earned a bachelor's degree from the University of California, Santa Cruz, in 1974.
+He was enrolled as a graduate student in History of Consciousness at UC Santa Cruz in 1978 when he arranged (while in prison) to take a reading course from famed evolutionary biologist Robert Trivers.
 Newton earned a Ph.D. from UC Santa Cruz in 1980.
 An insightful writer, Huey Newton was awarded a doctorate in that same year from the University of California.
-In 1989 he was killed in a dispute with a drug dealer.
+In 1989, the founder and leader of the Black Panther Party was killed in a dispute with a drug dealer.